leapcode/bitmask_android/README.md

 ## Localization and translate <a name="Localization"></a>

-All the localizations happen in Transifex.
+Localizations happens in weblate.
 How to generate, push, pull the translations are detailed in src/README.md

 ## Supported Versions <a name="supported-versions"></a>